Class CommandManager

 private static CommandManager commandManager = new CommandManager();

-commandManager.registerCommand("-debug", new DebugCommand());
+commandManager.registerCommand("--debug", new DebugCommand());

 2. Use the CommandManager to handle CLI arguments.
 You can process arguments using the ApplicationCore.checkCLIArgs() method, or manually.